R (New York City Subway service): 1980s–2000s changes

 On December 11, 1988, the Archer Avenue Lines opened, and the E was rerouted to its current terminus at Jamaica Center via the Queens Boulevard Line's express tracks.
 E trains began running express east of Continental Avenue, skipping 75th Avenue and Van Wyck Boulevard at all times.
 The R was extended from Continental Avenue to 179th Street to provide local service; this allowed F trains to continue running express to 179th Street, and F trains skipped 169th Street between 10 a.m. and 3:30 p.m.
 During the morning rush hour, four R trains went into service at Continental Avenue, because local ridership from 179th Street during rush hours did not warrant it.
 All R trains went to 179th Street during the afternoon rush to avoid taking loaded R trains out of service at Continental Avenue.

-Two service plans were identified prior to a public hearing on February 25, 1988 concerning the service plan for the new extension.
+Two service plans were identified prior to a public hearing on February 25, 1988, concerning the service plan for the new extension.
 The first would have split rush-hour E service between the two branches, with late night service to 179th Street provided by the R, while the second would have had all E trains run via Archer Avenue and would have extended R locals to 179th Street.
 A modified version of the second plan was decided upon: some E trains would run from 179th Street instead of Archer Avenue during morning rush hours, though all E trains would run to Archer Avenue during the afternoon rush hour to reduce confusion for Queens-bound riders.
 The 1988 changes angered some riders because they resulted in the loss of direct Queens Boulevard Express service at local stations east of 71st Avenue—namely the 169th Street, Sutphin Boulevard, Van Wyck Boulevard and 75th Avenue stations.
 Local elected officials pressured the MTA to eliminate all-local service at these stations.
-As part of service cuts on September 30, 1990, the R was cut back to 71st–Continental Avenues outside of rush hours.
-Local service to 179th Street was replaced by F trains, which provided Queens Boulevard Express service, during middays, evenings, and weekends.
-Late-night R service became a shuttle between 36th Street/Fourth Avenue and Bay Ridge–95th Street in Brooklyn, and service along Queens Boulevard to 179th Street was replaced by G service.